-There is no ‘one stop solution’ with brand health measurement but we have a range of technologies and expertise to give you the most comprehensive picture.
-Firstly, we will liaise with your team to work out which topics/images are important to track, what external/internal data to include and which metrics are most important.
+In reality, there is no ‘one-stop solution’ with brand health measurement, but we have a range of technologies and expertise to give you the most comprehensive picture.
+Firstly, we will liaise with your team to determine which topics/images are essential to track and what external/internal data to include and which metrics are most important.

 Social Listening and Online Research

-Social listening tools give a vast amount of insight into your brand in a magnitude of ways and you can compare the metrics amongst many sources.
+Additionally, Social Listening tools give a vast amount of insight into your brand in a magnitude of ways.
+You can compare the metrics amongst many sources.

-Social Listening can provide great insights, but this can be combined with Search Listening to create the most well-rounded view.
-This can be more or less important dependant on your business type.
+Moreover, Social Listening can provide great insights, but this can be combined with Search Listening to create the most well-rounded view.
+The metrics you desire could be more or less important depending on your business type.

-To put this into context, someone may share the perfect picture of their new-born on Instagram while searching for ‘baby vomiting’.
-By looking at both, we can have a balanced picture.
+To put this into context, someone may share a perfect picture of their newborn on Instagram while searching for ‘baby vomiting’.
+By looking at both, we can create a balanced image of the customer.

 We can measure search insights by looking at: